 5 cups ice

-Pour into a 9-inch by 13-inch baking dish and freeze for 30 minutes.
-Use a spoon to scrape along the edge of the dish, pushing those outer frozen chunks into the middle of the dish.
-Use back of the spoon to spread Italian ice into an even layer.
-Freeze another 30 minutes and repeat process.
-Lastly, freeze for 1 more hour.
+Pour into a 13 X 9 X 2-inch baking dish.
+Freeze for 30 minutes.
+Using a spoon, scrape along the edge of the dish, pushing the outer frozen chunks into the middle of the dish.
+Using the back of the spoon, spread the ice into an even layer.
+Freeze for 30 minutes.
+Repeat the scraping process.
+Freeze for 1 hour.

-Keep it Healthy: The riper and sweeter the strawberries are, the less sugar that will be needed.
-Taste a strawberry and slowly decrease the amount of sugar depending on the berry's sweetness.
+Keep it Healthy: The riper and sweeter the strawberries are, the less sugar will be needed.
+Before whisking the lemon juice and sugar together, taste a strawberry to determine its sweetness.
+If it's super sweet, you can decrease the amount of sugar called for in the recipe.

-Tip: If the Italian ice doesn't get eaten all at once, spoon it into a large Ziploc bag and place flat in the freezer.
-To eat, let it thaw on the counter for at least 15 minutes.
-Break it up with a spoon to return it to the Italian ice consistency.
+Tip: To store leftovers, spoon the Italian ice into a large resealable bag.
+Place the bag flat in the freezer.
+To eat, let the Italian ice thaw on the countertop for at least 15 minutes.
+Using a spoon, break up the Italian ice into bite-size chunks.